 5.4.
-Planning and scheduling
+Course planning and calendar

 The course corresponds to 6 ECTS equivalent to 150 hours of activities for students with the following distribution:

 30 hours (2 hours/week) in large-group sessions.

 30 hours (2 hours/week) of practical classes in small group sessions.
 These classes take place in a computer room for small groups, the target being the development of skills in both problem-solving and data analysis.